-Turn off the water heater switch and incoming water supply (city water and/or demand pump).

-- Open a faucet in the motor home to relieve water pressure. - 3.
+- Turn off the water heater switch and incoming water supply (city water and/or demand pump). - 2.
+Open a faucet in the motor home. - 3.
 Pull the handle of the P-T valve straight out and allow water to flow until it stops.